What to watch for when the Seahawks play the Falcons, plus Adam Jude’s prediction

 But the Seahawks’ offensive line is a significant question mark.

-Veteran left tackle Duane Brown has missed the last two games with a biceps injury, and his replacement, George Fant, has been limited in practice this week with a shoulder injury.
+Veteran left tackle Duane Brown has missed the last two games with a biceps injury, and his replacement, George Fant, has been limited in practice with a shoulder injury.

 Starting right tackle Germain Ifedi (knee) did not practice Thursday, and D.J.
 Fluker is trying to regain his job at right guard after being hampered the past three weeks with a hamstring injury.